 Less is perhaps more to those of us who are focused on the true meaning of the season rather than keeping up with the Joneses.
-So which magical items should we choose?
+So which magical items can we choose on a ChristoPagan path?
 The only rule of thumb you need (no matter which path you are on) is that the items you choose for your home and altar for any major celebration should carry some sort of meaning that resonates with your beliefs.

 The three days between Yule and Christmas are wonderful for doing dreamwork.
 You may wish to keep a special journal for this and perhaps decorate it with the Star of Bethlehem.
 Some dreams may carry more meaning to you as an individual and help with shadow work… but don’t be surprised if you have prophetic dreams at this time too.

-Gold – this is the colour of Tiphereth (beauty, splendour), the Christ sphere on the kabbalistic Tree of Life.
-Gold corresponds with the Sun/Son.
-Gold, as a homeopathic remedy, has the power to lift clouds of depression.
+Gold is the colour of Tiphereth (beauty, splendour), the Christ sphere on the kabbalistic Tree of Life.
+The planetary correspondence is the Sun/Son.
+As a homoeopathic remedy, gold has the power to lift clouds of depression.
 Gold is the colour seen in the aura around saintly people and divinely inspired leaders and this is where the idea of the halo comes from.
 When we want to commit to our beloved we choose a ring (symbol of eternity) in gold (symbol of divinity).

 What are some of your favourite festive decorative items and what do they mean to you?